ilkilab/agorakube/LOCAL_ENVIRONMENT.md

-# Local AgoreKube Development Envionrment
+# Local AgoraKube Development Envionrment

 Local environment is supported using vagrant.
 The document below describes pre-requisites for local environment for agorakube and how you can start using them.